pennyw1ze/gmail_webhook_handler/README.md

 ## **POSSIBLE APPLICATION** 💡
 Use your creativity!
 Some ideas:
 - Filter email sent by paypal, extract the information regarding the sender and the amount of money, keep a local balance of your expense, make your statistics, keep track of the money spent or earned, ecc.
-(There is a fun application to split Netflix and Spotify payment between friends via telegram bot that implements this webhook handler available on my github [here] (https://github.com/pennyw1ze/paypal_splitter);
+(There is a fun application to split Netflix and Spotify payment between friends via telegram bot that implements this webhook handler available on my github [here](https://github.com/pennyw1ze/paypal_splitter);
+- Automatically download attachments from specific senders or with specific keywords in the subject
 - Redirect just important emails by filtering the sender on your telegram account or a prioritary email ecc.;
 - Personalized spam filter;
 and a lot more!